TommyAlv/Challenge10-TeamProfileGenerator/README.md

   ## Installation

 - Download Repo
--run "npm i" in the terminal
+- Run "npm i" in the terminal

   ## Usage